Williamtobs/fake_store/README.md

 ```
 ## API Usage

-The application uses the Fake Store API for product data and authentication.
-The login API is used to authenticate users, and product APIs are used to fetch product details and manage the cart.
+The application uses the [Fake Store API](https://fakestoreapi.com/docs) for authentication, product, and cart data.
+The login API is used to authenticate users, and product APIs are used to fetch product details and cart APIs are used to fetch cart and manage it.

 ### How to Use